MechanicalRabbit/FunSQL.jl/docs/src/test/nodes.md

     end
     =#

-It is also an error when `Group` cannot be determined unambiguously.
+It is also an error when an aggregate expression cannot determine its `Group` unambiguously.

     qₚ = From(person)
     qᵥ = From(visit_occurrence) |> Group(Get.person_id)